Is There a Downside to Knowing You Have Cancer?

 Screening for survival

 According to a 2022 research report, only 14% of cancers in the United States are diagnosed after a patient takes a recommended screening test.
-More routine screening could lead to this percentage being much higher.
-Most cancers are found once symptoms occur, or incidentally during surgery or while investigating a separate health issue.
+More routine screening could significantly raise this percentage.
+Most cancers are found once symptoms occur, which could be incidentally during surgery or while investigating a separate health issue.

-But Vahdat explains that screening for breast, colon, lung and cervical cancer can result in medical intervention that increases a person's odds of survival.
+Vahdat says screening for breast, colon, lung and cervical cancer can result in medical intervention that increases a person's odds of survival.
 Other cancers, like ovarian and pancreatic, don't have effective early screenings to lower mortality rates, she says.

 Kraft says some screening tests can identify abnormal tissue which can be removed and prevent certain cancers from developing, as is the case with colorectal and cervical cancer.